rajeshr92/DataStructures_Python/StackQueues/README.md

-# Graph Data Structure
+# Stacks and Queues Data Structure

-This is a repo showing the implementation and operations using the Graph data strcuture in Python.
+This is a repo showing the implementation and operations using the Stacks and Queues data strcuture in Python.
 This repo has branches for each implementation/operation.

 ## Environment Used